 Mallory chuckled then, leaning forward across the table.
 “It’s the reservoirs.
 And the conductors… although I don’t think they’re worth all that trouble.”
 She was practically laying on the table now.
 “You on the other hand… I’m still considering it.”

-“Miss Mallory,” Captain Weingartner interjected.
+“Miss Mallory,” Hauptmann Weingartner interjected.
 “Given that you’re aware of who we are, it’s clear that you know what we’re looking for.”

 Wilhelm grimaced.
 Acting like they didn’t do the same, he thought.
 Hypocrites.